zenodeapp/protein-crud/README.md

 - Solidity is not the most optimal when it comes to handling strings.
 Especially when it comes to large strings.
 Therefore ideas like pre-processing the database and storing smaller segments are possible routes to explore to get this working faster.
 </br>
 </br>
 - The searches are <i>case-sensitive</i> at the moment.
-This could be solved upon insertion of the proteins (but would discard whether the letters were lower or uppercase) or solve this by adding an extra toLowerCase function in Solidity.
-But then again, Solidity is not optimal for string manipulation and this would degrade performance.
+This could be solved upon insertion of the proteins (but would discard whether the letters were lower or uppercase) or solved by adding an extra toLowerCase function in Solidity.
+But then again, Solidity is not optimal for string manipulation and this would degrade performance (which is currently a work in progress).
 </br>
 </br>
 - There's a limitation in Solidity where `memory arrays` can't be dynamic in size.
 And since we cannot know beforehand how many results a query will have, we temporarily store the results in an array of size n, with n = the total amount of proteins.
-To prevent returning an array with a bunch of empty values, we copy the query results in the temporary array to a smaller sized array in the last line of the <i>queryProtein</i> function.
+To prevent returning an array with a bunch of empty values, we copy the query results, in the temporary array, to a smaller sized array in the last line of the <i>queryProtein</i> function.
 But, ofcourse this is an extra step, degrading the speed of our queries.
 More info is in the contract itself about this issue.
 </br>
 </br>
 - Tousuke (ZEN - https://twitter.com/KeymasterZen)